pivotal-sg/banksy/notes.md

 ### Deferred implementation...

-- [ ] Pass relevant events to an Aggregate for handling, and persists the updated aggregate in the repo.
 - [ ] Transfer from Account A to Account B
 - [ ] Add JSON RPC controller